opendatasoft/ods-documentation/source/creating_content_with_studio/managing-page-access.rst

 Adding users and groups to a page
 ---------------------------------

-If you set the access policy to **Public**, the users and groups added to a page are granted editing rights for this page.
+If you set the access policy to **Public**, the users and groups added to a page are granted, by default, editing rights for this page.

-If you set the access policy to **Private**, the users and groups added to a page are granted page access only for this page by default.
+If you set the access policy to **Private**, the users and groups added to a page are granted, by default, page access only for this page.

 .. admonition:: Prerequisite
    :class: important